michaelgroves90/CV-1/README.md

 #### Process

-A firm commitment to TDD in my code (often referred to as Red-Green-Refactor).
+A firm commitment to TDD in my code (often referred to as Red-Green-Refactor). <br>
 | [Bank Test](https://github.com/Djura22/bank_tech_test_javascript) | An Example of using a TDD approach to constructing a Bank Account. <br> | Javascript |